dagster-io/community-integrations/libraries/dagster-iceberg/docs/quickstart.md

 )
 ```

-## Step 2: Store a Dagster asset as a PyIceberg table
+## Step 2: Store a Dagster asset as an Iceberg table

 ```py linenums="1"
 import pandas as pd